aristofany-herderson/react-pokedex/README.md

 ## 🕹️ Credits

-Thanks to [PokéAPI.co](https://github.com/PokeAPI/pokeapi), [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Main_Page) for the images, [duiker101](https://github.com/duiker101/pokemon-type-svg-icons) for the type icons and of course to Nintendo, Game Freak, and The Pokémon Company for making such an awesome series of games.
+Thanks to [PokéAPI.co](https://pokeapi.co/) for data, of course to Nintendo, Game Freak, and The Pokémon Company for making such an awesome series of games.

 <br>